yunnnnni/parliament-sentiment-radar/README.md

 ## Client

-Open `./frontend/index.html` to open client dashboard
+Open `./frontend/index.html` to open client dashboard, make sure that REST service is available on local machine!
+(See Server - start REST service)

 ### Overview